DefinitelyTyped/demo-typescript-node-minimal/README.md

 We will compile `index.ts` to `index.js` Every file it `imports` automatically gets compiled to it's own module too.

-Because we're on node.js and using `import` we will generate CommonJS modules:
+Because we're on node and using `import` we will generate CommonJS modules:

 ````
 tsc index.ts --module commonjs